Narrowroad/DeployACI/README.md

 # DeployACI

-DeployACI is a Python library for deploying applications within the SBM Amsterdam datacenters.
+DeployACI is a Python library for deploying applications within an ACI fabric.

 ## Installation